Svendolin/All-about-GIT/README.md

 <br>

 **REGULAR FAST-FORWARD WAY WITH TERMINAL USE IN VSC:**
-* Step 1 to 4.1: Create, add and commit your code changes into a new feature branch
+* Step 1 to 4.1: Create, add and commit your code changes into a new feature branch (no push)
 * Step 5 to 7: Merge, pull and push your feature branch into the master branch (fast-forward from your master branch)